DevMountain/Journal2020/README.md

 2. Call `saveToPersistentStorage()` any time that the list of entries is modified (CRUD functions)

 #### Quick lesson on local urls
-This screenshot shows how local URLs work.
+The screenshot below shows how local URLs work.
 URLs are not just web-based.
 On the computer, there are local file URLs.
 Open the finder and right-click to "get info".
 When done, it will show the location of the folder on the local machine.
 For example, iCloud Drive / Desktop / Dev Mountain Bank / etc.
 Local files are separated by components which are forward-slashes.
 Extensions are . (dots).
 Images are a good example of extensions such as .jpg or .png
 <img width="1676" alt="screen shot 2018-10-01 at 11 03 26 am" src="https://user-images.githubusercontent.com/23179585/46303711-d7f20300-c569-11e8-979a-d5b777e371ea.png">